Read these Frequently Asked Questions for more information.

 A. Not the plots, but I think it’s impossible not to let some things slip in, even without realizing it.
 What happened with Mango the cat was based loosely on my own experience, along with some minor things like the “piece of the moon,” their rope friendship bracelets, and the “partners-in-crime” stuff.
 I always wished I had kept a chart of all my McDonald’s hamburgers like Zack did!
 Alas, I think you reach a point in your life when McDonald’s hamburgers just don’t go down as well. :o(

 For Leap Day, I had so many characters that I borrowed the names of a lot of friends and family members, just mixing up first and last names.
 And who among us hasn’t turned themselves orange in a self-tanning debacle?
 In Jeremy Fink and the Meaning of Life, Jeremy’s love of candy is something he and I share, along with his parents’ passion for flea markets.
 In Heaven Looks a Lot Like the Mall, a few of the things Tessa does are based on events from my childhood and teen years.
 I can’t tell you which ones though, in case my parents read this!
+The Willow Falls books are based on the idea that magic can lurk around every corner, you just have to turn the right one.
+That’s something I try to believe in real life, too.

 Q. What advice do you have for aspiring writers?